 Since my 2004 investigation, more information has emerged about the case, and, straight away, I came to a suspect named Michael Helgoth and knew I was on the right track as he fits the profile of a suspect whom I believe is capable of committing such a murder, and he worked in an auto junkyard in Boulder (The junkyard I’d seen in my recent visions.).

 Helgoth also had a stalking inclination.
 In the months before the murder, up to a dozen houses near the Ramseys were broken into at night.
 There was a curious pattern to these burglaries in that little or nothing was taken.
-Detectives believe they were carried out simply for the thrill of stalking others at night.
+Detectives believe they were carried out simply for the thrill of stalking others.
 The break-ins stopped abruptly after the

 murder.
 The Boulder Police did not link them to the murder, but new investigators believe these break-ins might be the key to cracking the case because, according to a witness, Helgoth, in black ninja clothing, often stalked people at night.